tznind/gui.cs/docfx/docs/newinv2.md

 ## Logging & Metrics

 Terminal.Gui now features multi level logging of engine internals and system performance metrics (redraws, invoke durations etc).
-Never wonder why your frame rate is low, or a given terminal/distro does not behave as expected.
+Never again wonder why your frame rate is low, or a given terminal/distro does not behave as expected.
 See [Logging](logging.md) for details.

 ## Sixel Image Support